 2013 Recognition of Professional Development Award, University of Michigan, Department of Pathology “REWARD” – Employee Recognition Program

-2015 Member, Josephine Ford Cancer Institute (JFCI), Henry Ford Health System, Detroit, MI
+2015 Member, Henry Ford Cancer Institute (HFCI), Henry Ford Health System, Detroit, MI

 2015 Member, Karmanos Cancer Institute, Wayne State University, Detroit, MI